kk20krishna/Lending-Club-Case-Study/README.md

 - Live session on EDA conducted by upGrad.
 - Live session on Case Study conducted by upGrad.
 - Resposnes provided in Daily Doubt Resolution sessions conducted by upGrad.
-- Cource content in upGrad Cource 1 Module 4 - Exploratory Data Analysis.
+- Cource content in upGrad Course 1 - Module 4 - Exploratory Data Analysis.

 ## Contact